-Below you will find helpful and informative Rhode Island business law articles by a Riverside Corporate attorney.
+Below you will find helpful and informative Rhode Island business law articles by a Rhode Island Corporate attorney.
 Please read these carefully and do not hesitate to contact a RI business law lawyer for help with all your legal needs in RI and MA.

 RI Corporations, Partnerships, Limited Liability Company (LLC), Small Business Law RI Corporate law FAQS by East Providence lawyers concerning corporations, llc’s and partnerships.
 1) Should I protect my primary residence and personal assets by incorporating my business?
 2) What is the difference between a corporation and an LLC in RI?
 3) What will my business law lawyer need to know at our first meeting in order for him to incorporate my real estate business?
-4) If I incorporate, will I need to do anything each.
-Both corporations and an (LLC) provide asset protection against many injury and most contract claims against your personal assets.
+Both corporations and an (LLC) provide asset protection against many personal injury claims and most contract claims against your personal assets.
 The primary difference between the two types of legal corporate entities involve the treatment of profits and losses for income tax purposes.

 Legal references concerning business law:

 The US Small Business Association States: “A limited liability company is a hybrid type of legal structure that provides the limited liability features of a corporation and the tax efficiencies and operational flexibility of a partnership.
 The “owners” of an LLC are referred to as “members.”
 Depending on the state, the members can consist of a single individual (one owner), two or more individuals, corporations or other LLCs.
 Unlike shareholders in a corporation, LLCs are not taxed as a separate business entity.
 Instead, all profits and losses are “passed through” the business to each member of the LLC.
 LLC members report profits and losses on their personal federal tax returns, just like the owners of a partnership would.”
 SBA